-FY2022-23 tax collections have been generated consistent with the most recent estimates dated 09/14/22 from the Cuyahoga County Budget Commission and all future years have been developed using valuation and taxation methodologies identified throughout this commentary.
+FY2023-24 tax collections have been generated consistent with the most recent estimates dated 10/03/23 from the Cuyahoga County Budget Commission and all future years have been developed using valuation and taxation methodologies identified throughout this commentary.

 Local tax revenue has been updated to reflect ACTUAL Fiscal Year 2022-23 collections.
-Class I residential property remains consistent with projections while Class II commercial has been adjusted down by approximately \$1.37M and then trended forward using a reduced base year for all future years due to valuation reduction challenges by owners of office space \$688K in total (\$366K attributed to Rockwell alone); potential significant challenges in future tax years by Progressive Insurance (\$80M in Assessed Valuation), Parker Hannifin (\$12M in Assessed Valuation), etc.; and the delayed anticipated completion of new Class II construction projects nursing home developments in both Mayfield Heights & Highland Heights - that impact the timing of the new tax revenue originally considered in Fiscal Year 2023-24.
-We will continue to monitor this situation closely, along with the assistance of our property valuation attorney Bob Brindza, because Class II property tax collections represent \$19.2M or 28.5% of total tax collections.
+Class I residential property remains consistent with projections while Class II commercial has been adjusted down by approximately \$1.37M and then trended forward using a reduced base year for all future years due to valuation reduction challenges by owners of office space \$688K in total (\$366K attributed to Rockwell alone); potential significant challenges in future tax years by Progressive Insurance (\$80M in Assessed Valuation), Parker Hannifin (\$12M in Assessed Valuation), etc.; and the delayed anticipated completion of new Class II construction projects nursing home development Highland Heights - that impact the timing of the new tax revenue originally considered in Fiscal Year 2023-24 and is now projected in FY2024-25.
+We will continue to monitor this situation closely, along with the assistance of our property valuation attorney Bob Brindza, because Class II property tax collections represent \$20.2M or 30.2% of total tax collections.